Politics & Government

 Everybody wants to rule Colorado.

-More than fifteen months out from Election Day, numerous political hopefuls are lined up to become Colorado's next head of state.
-Thirty people have filed paperwork to run for governor as of July 29, according to records from the Secretary of State's Office, not including six other candidates who filed but have since dropped out.
+Just over a year out from Election Day, numerous political hopefuls are lined up to become Colorado’s next head of state.
+Thirty-four people have filed paperwork to run for governor as of September 9, according to records from the Secretary of State’s Office, not including six other candidates who filed but have since dropped out.

 The 2026 gubernatorial election will mark the first time in eight years that the seat is free for the taking.
 Governor Jared Polis is term-limited and cannot run again next year after initially winning his seat in 2018 and earning a landslide re-election victory in 2022.

-The thirty competitors fighting to take Polis's place include three Democrats, fifteen Republicans and twelve unaffiliated or third-party members, ranging from career politicians to complete unknowns.
+The thirty-four competitors fighting to take Polis’s place include four Democrats, sixteen Republicans and fourteen unaffiliated or third-party members, ranging from career politicians to complete unknowns.

 Here’s a rundown of the current Colorado governor contenders as they begin the long journey to the ballot: